ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 ## Customizing

-To build additional library variants, edit the `CMakeLists.txt` by adding calls to the `add_library_variant` CMake function using exiting library variant definitions as a template.
+To build additional library variants, edit the `CMakeLists.txt` by adding calls to the `add_library_variant` CMake function using existing library variant definitions as a template.

 To build additional LLVM tools, edit the `CMakeLists.txt` by adding required